oroinc/documentation/user/storefront/account/shopping-lists/registered.rst

 Manage Shopping Lists
 ---------------------

-While adding a product to a shopping list, click |IcChevronDown| to view a list of additional options available for the selected product.
+While adding a product to a shopping list, click |ChevronDown-SVG| to view a list of additional options available for the selected product.

   .. image:: /user/img/storefront/shopping_lists/shopping_list_dropdown_1.png